error311/FileRise/README.md

   - **Move Files:** Move selected files to a different folder, automatically generating a unique filename if needed to avoid data loss.
   - **Download Files as ZIP:** Download selected files as a ZIP archive.
 Users can specify a custom name for the ZIP file via a modal dialog.
   - **Extract Zip:** When one or more ZIP files are selected, users can extract the archive(s) directly into the current folder.
-  - **Drag & Drop:** Easily move files by selecting them from the file list and simply dragging them onto your desired folder in the folder tree or breadcrumb.
+  - **Drag & Drop (File Movement):** Easily move files by selecting them from the file list and dragging them onto your desired folder in the folder tree or breadcrumb.
 When you drop the files onto a folder, the system automatically moves them, updating your file organization in one seamless action.
   - **Enhanced Context Menu & Keyboard Shortcuts:**
     - **Right-Click Context Menu:**
       - A custom context menu appears on right-clicking within the file list.